 The first step is to contact the research team who will arrange your first appointment.

-Contact: study team

-Tel: 0800 9150045
+Contact: study team Tel: 0800 9150045 Email: bump@phc.ox.ac.uk

-Email: bump@phc.ox.ac.uk

-What will happen if i take part?
+What will happen if I take part?

 You will be asked to sign a consent form to say you agree to take part in the study.
-Additionally, you may be invited to part in interviews and/or observations for which there is a separate information sheet.
+Additionally, you may be invited to take part in interviews and/or observations.
+There will be a separate information sheet for this.
 You may be part of a pilot study in which we aim to recruit up to 50 women at one hospital to test the study procedures.
 This will involve the same procedures as described in this information sheet.

-At your appointment at 20 weeks, we will ask you some brief questions about your medical history, your pregnancy and day-to-day life.
+Following one of your antenatal appointments, we will ask you some brief questions about your medical history, your pregnancy and day-to-day life.
 This will take around 20 minutes.

 Half the people in the study will be randomly selected to be in the self-monitoring group and the other half will be randomly selected to be in a usual care group.
+All women will continue to receive routine NHS care.